Sidemen: YouTube channels

-The group has five YouTube channels, Sidemen, MoreSidemen, SidemenReacts, SidemenShorts, and Side+ across which it publishes a variety of videos including challenges, sketches and video game commentaries.
+The group has six YouTube channels, Sidemen, MoreSidemen, SidemenReacts, SidemenShorts, Side+, and EvenMoreSidemen, across which it publishes a variety of videos including challenges, sketches and video game commentaries.

 As of May 2025, the Sidemen channel has over 22 million subscribers and 6.9 billion views, MoreSidemen has over 9 million subscribers and 5.2 billion views, SidemenReacts has over 5.7 million subscribers and 3.3 billion views, SidemenShorts has over 2.1 million subscribers and 1.9 billion views, and Side+ has over 377 thousand subscribers and 281 million views.